AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 ----------------------------

-When automated provers fail to prove some condition that is valid, the validity may be proved using manual proof inside GPS or an external interactive prover.
+When automated provers fail to prove some condition that is valid, the validity may be proved using manual proof inside GNAT Studio or an external interactive prover.

 In the appendix, section :ref:`Alternative_Provers`, is explained how to use different provers than the one |GNATprove| uses as default.